 I've posted about this recently, so I’m not going to go into great depth on it.
 However, I want to reiterate that there are a lot of local businesses that don’t have a need for organic search engine optimization.
 Truth.

 There are a couple of reasons for this.
 The first and most obvious is that most of their search traffic is going to come from nearby customers.
 So if they can optimize their pages for location-based queries, and then maximize their social and review presence, that’s going to cover the essential bases.
-Google rewards local businesses with a good reputation by showing then atop local listings.
+Google rewards local businesses with a good reputation by showing them atop local listings.
 Proximity beats size.

 Going beyond that, a lot of smaller companies simply don’t have the time and resources to compete with their bigger search competitors.
 In very competitive markets it can take a huge amount of content and engagement to climb to a first-page result, much less a top-three position which is critical for any ROI.